What is a continuous glucose monitor (CGM)?

-CGM is a small device that you wear just under your skin.
-It measures your blood glucose (also known as blood sugar) levels continuously through the day and night, lets you see trends in your levels and alerts you to highs and lows.
-A CGM system measures your blood sugar level every few minutes, so you get a graph of your sugar levels over time.
+A continuous glucose monitor is a small device that you wear just under your skin.
+It measures your glucose (sugar) levels continuously throughout the day and night, letting you see trends in your levels and alerts you to highs and lows.
+It sends this information to a display device using Bluetooth.

 There are two types of CGM:

 - Real time: you can check your sugar levels yourself at any time, as well as being able to download them.

 - Retrospective: you can’t see your sugar levels in real time but you can look back at results by downloading them.